-Modulaire operates through a variety of brands which include Elliott, Carter Accommodation and Advanté in the UK; Algeco, BUKO Huisvesting, BUKO Bouw & Winkels, BUKO Bouwsystemen and Altempo in Europe; and Ausco, NET Modular, Portacom and Algeco Chengdong in APAC.
+Modulaire operates through a variety of brands including Algeco in Europe, the United Kingdom and Scandinavia, Advanté in the United Kingdom, BUKO Huisvesting, BUKO Bouw & Winkels, BUKO Bouwsystemen in the Netherlands, Tecnifor and Locabox in Italy, Ausco in Australia, Portacom in New Zealand and Algeco Chengdong in China.
 Further details about the Modulaire Group and its operations can be found at www.modulairegroup.com

 Our Supply Chains

 Our supply chains include: the manufacture of modular units; materials for buildings including steel components, walls and panels, insulation, electrical components, plumbing supplies and flooring; sub-contract services for certain delivery, installation, disassembly and repair/maintenance work; and IT and other business support services.

 Our Policy on Modern Slavery and Human Trafficking

 We are fully committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 Modulaire’s Supplier Code of Conduct reflects our commitment to acting ethically and with integrity in all of our business relationships.
 We continue to further that commitment by implementing and enforcing effective systems and controls to ensure that modern slavery and human trafficking is not taking place at any level of our supply chains.

 Due Diligence Process for Slavery and Human Trafficking